AzonMedia/guzaba-platform-docs/README.md

 The GuzabaPlatform is comprised of multiple [Composer](https://getcomposer.org/) packages.
 Some of these packages are components for GuzabaPlatform and others are just dependencies and there are few main/special packages all of which you can find below.

+The packages that have frontend (Vue) have their frontend automatically installed too with the composer command (no need of any additional actions).

 #### Main packages